Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 to stop the filament from getting caught on the vertical posts when the print head moves from home (which is at the very top) down to the platform before every print.

 I also rotated the controller 90 degrees.
-I didn't like the cables rubbing against the enclosure side panel and making it tricky to remove/replace the enclosure without having to disconnect all the cables.
+I didn't like the cables rubbing against the enclosure side panel and they made it tricky to remove/replace the enclosure without having to disconnect them all.

 ## Items Used